- Giving Garden(s)

 Angel Morgan P-Patch & Sitting Park

 Neighbors in a South Seattle community came together in 2003 to talk about what could be done with the abandoned lot at 42nd Ave South between Morgan Street and Angel Place.
-The seed planted at that first meeting is now, in spring 2004, almost ready to bloom into the Angel Morgan P-Patch & Sitting Park.
-After a year of hard and rewarding work by neighbors hoping to create a place of community and beauty, the garden is ready for planting.
-In addition to abundant garden plots, the plans for the site include a berry patch, two food bank beds, fruit trees, a rock garden, perennial plantings, two wheelchair-accessible plots, a tool shed, compost bins, a gathering area and picnic area, a sitting park with benches and shade trees, and a children's play area.
+After a year of hard and rewarding work by neighbors hoping to create a place of community and beauty, the garden was planted in 2004.
+In addition to abundant garden plots, the plans for the site included two food bank beds, a rock garden, two wheelchair-accessible plots, a tool shed, compost bins, a gathering area and picnic area, a sitting park with benches, and a children's play area.
 This variety in the site is matched by the diversity in the neighborhood: gardeners hail from all over the United States, The Philippines, Vietnam, Guatemala, Liberia, China, Mexico, Laos and Samoa.
-Over the next year, all of us will continue to transform a bare patch of ground into a lush and nourishing community garden.
+Over the years, all of us have continued to transform a bare patch of ground into a lush and nourishing community garden.